cBioPortal/cbioportal/docs/Deployment-Procedure.md

 The following steps are used during releases/updates to build new importers with the **most-up-to-date** cBioPortal and genome-nexus-annotation-pipeline code.
 All steps should be performed on the pipelines machine.

-1. Set the jitpack hash [here](https://github.com/genome-nexus/genome-nexus-annotation-pipeline/blob/master/pom.xml#L71) in the genome-nexus-annotation-pipeline codebase to the most recent cbioportal/cbioportal commit hash.
+1. Set the jitpack hash [here](https://github.com/genome-nexus/genome-nexus-annotation-pipeline/blob/9510299395986653d9e9b672a38d472e52e7625b/pom.xml#L71) in the genome-nexus-annotation-pipeline codebase to the most recent cbioportal/cbioportal commit hash in master.

 2. Merge this change into genome-nexus-annotation-pipeline/master.

-3. Set the jitpack hash [here](https://github.com/knowledgesystems/pipelines/blob/master/pom.xml#L76) in the pipelines codebase to the most most recent genome-nexus/genome-nexus-annotation-pipeline commit hash **(after merge specfied in step 2)**.
+3. Set the commit hash [here](https://github.com/knowledgesystems/pipelines/blob/f6c52bbda86b3929222d42c9bc84581fd6333fb4/pom.xml#L76) in the pipelines codebase to the most most recent genome-nexus/genome-nexus-annotation-pipeline commit hash **(after merge specfied in step 2)**.

 4. Merge this change into pipelines/master.

-5. Set the jitpack hash [here](https://github.com/knowledgesystems/cmo-pipelines/blob/master/cvr/pom.xml#L70) in the cmo-pipelines codebase to the most recent genome-nexus/genome-nexus-annotation-pipeline commit hash **(after merge specified in step 2)**
+5. Set the commit hash [here](https://github.com/knowledgesystems/cmo-pipelines/blob/e740c9fa3d409ab75988e7a157682733e261fca5/cvr/pom.xml#L70) in the cmo-pipelines codebase to the most recent genome-nexus/genome-nexus-annotation-pipeline commit hash **(after merge specified in step 2)**

 6. Merge this change into cmo-pipelines/master